quicwg/base-drafts/draft-ietf-quic-transport.md

 {{validate-retry}}) or in a previous connection using the NEW_TOKEN frame (see
 {{validate-future}}).

-The amount of data that a client sends to a server prior to validating the address is capped by the initial congestion window.
+The amount that servers are permitted to send is also constrained by the limit set by the congestion avoidance algorithm.
+Clients are only constrained in what they can send prior to address validation by congestion control.

 ### Address Validation using Retry Packets {#validate-retry}